aprest10/s22-team10-project/demo.md

 ![Numbered Grid](images/numberedGrid.png)

-This code allows us to view the image the model was given.
+The following code can be used to view the image the model was given.
 Just replace the 0 with the index number inserted into the predict function above.
 ```python
 # Actual image
 plt.imshow(x_test[0])